Office of Graduate International Outreach

 Map of countries represented by current students in 2014 (data via UFIC Open Doors Report)

-The Office of Graduate International Outreach (OGIO) was established within the Graduate School in July, 2011.
-The focus on international outreach is aligned with the University of Florida’s mission in creating a “broadly diverse environment necessary to foster multi-cultural skills and perspectives in its teaching and research for its students to contribute and succeed in the world of the 21st century”.
-The OGIO serves as a catalyst for collaboration, leveraging existing structures and opportunities in the interest of international outreach and student success, serving as a resource for information on graduate international outreach opportunities.
-In addition, the unit assists doctoral students to identify international teaching opportunities.
-Recruitment efforts continue to move forward in targeted countries across the world, with a specific focus on Latin America.
-We are forming agreements to enroll Latin American graduate students with government funding.
-We are also identifying all international applicants who have external support from government and private fellowship sources as the Fulbright program and from other targeted countries.
+The Office of Graduate International Outreach (OGIO) was established in July, 2011.
+The focus on international outreach is aligned with the University of Florida’s mission in creating a “broadly diverse environment necessary to foster multicultural skills and perspectives in teaching and research for its students to contribute and succeed in the 21 century”.
+OGIO serves as a catalyst for collaboration, leveraging existing structures and opportunities in the interest of international outreach and student success.
+Specifically, the unit assists doctoral students in identifying international teaching opportunities.
+With Florida’s geographical location, Latin America has been identified as a target for OGIO’s recruitment efforts, through the formation of agreements with sponsoring agencies to enroll Latin American graduate students with government funding.
+We are identifying all international applicants with external support from government and private fellowship sources as the Fulbright program and from other targeted countries.
 There is a growing interest in South Africa.

 Matthew Mitterko, MA - Associate Director of Graduate International Outreach

-Emilia Hodge, PhD - Graduate Education Outreach Director
+Emilia Hodge, PhD - Director of Graduate Education Outreach